 There’s a consistent buzzing of insects throughout the film, a low-grade, irritating noise that feels a little bit ‘off’.
 It’s an encapsulation of the tone Kurzel was aiming for, and has achieved, with Nitram.
 It’s a film that could have made a very pointed statement about the role societies and governments have in regards to events like Port Arthur, or justified the actions that resulted in thirty five people losing their lives, twenty-three suffering from physical injuries, and many more suffering from trauma.
 Instead, it’s a haunting exploration of the insidious nature of extreme violence and the events that lead to someone choosing to commit such a crime, that doesn’t examine its key players too closely.

 Nitram is affecting, effective and respectful, offering a suggestion and not a justification for the incident upon which it’s based.
 It’s a film that functions as a piece of social commentary but also as a piece of filmmaking rooted in the complexities of human nature; a tough, important but understandably polarising watch.

-Nitram had its UK Premiere at the 2022 Glasgow Film Festival on 5 March, 2022.
-The film will be released in cinemas in the UK on 1 July, 2022.
+Nitram had its UK Premiere at the 2022 Glasgow Film Festival on 5 March, 2022, and is now available to watch on digital and on demand.